GreedyGame/greedygame-docs/docs/android.md

 ## **Test Ads**

-Now you have successfully integrated with GreedyGame Native Ads now is the time to test the integration.
+Now you have successfully integrated with GreedyGame Native Ads.Now is the time to test the integration.

-GreedyGame recommends an easy way to test the ads by following the steps in <a target="_blank" rel="noopener noreferrer" href="https://integration-v2.greedygame.com/verify">Test Ads</a>.
+GreedyGame recommends an easy way to test the ads by following the below steps

+* Goto **<a target="_blank" rel="noopener noreferrer" href="https://integration-v2.greedygame.com">Integration Panel</a>**
+* Select the App in which you want to check the test ads.
+* Click `SCAN QR` under the test Ads section and follow the stpes mentioned to get the test ads.

+## **Going Live**

+You have successfully integrated GreedyGame SDK and verified the testing flow with Test Ads section.
+Now follow the below steps to start earning revenue.

+* Goto **<a target="_blank" rel="noopener noreferrer" href="https://integration-v2.greedygame.com">Integration Panel</a>**
+* Select the App in which you want to check the status of the app.
+* Click  `GO LIVE` under Publish section and will get the message  `Your request has been received and live traffic will be started in 48 hours`
+* Check the status `APP IS LIVE` under the publish section then only the revenue will be counted.

+!!! warning
+    you have gone live do not click on the production ads for testing.
+Always go to the **Test Ads** section and Test your integration.